Dhei-vid/Dhei-vid/README.md

 Software Engineer || FrontEnd Developer
 -------------------------------------

 Recently graduated with a degree in Sofware Engineering.
 Advancing my Frontend Web Development career with Reactjs.
-I am eager to provide web solutions to client problems.
-I am a fast learner, resourceful, dedicated, good communication skills and an excellent researcher.
+I am eager to provide web solutions to client.
+I am a fast learner, a team player, and a problem solver with good communication and excellent researching ability.

 *   🌍  I'm based in Abuja, Nigeria.
 *   ✉️  You can contact me at [djetuk@gmail.com](mailto:djetuk@gmail.com)